 California Senate Bill 1122

-California Senate Bill 1122 launched the Bioenergy Marketing Adjusting Tariff (BioMAT), also known as the Bioenergy Feed-In Tariff Program.
+California Senate Bill 1122 (SB 1122) launched the Bioenergy Marketing Adjusting Tariff (BioMAT), also known as the Bioenergy Feed-In Tariff Program.
 This bill was signed into law by California’s governor in 2012, and it began implementation in 2015 once investor-owned utilities (IOUs) started accepting applications.
 BioMAT offers renewable bioenergy (biogas and biomass) generators with up to 5 MW in nameplate capacity the ability to sell their electricity at standardized rates to the state’s three largest IOUs: Pacific Gas & Electric, Southern California Edison, and San Diego Gas & Electric, who comprise 75% of California’s electricity supply., California’s amendment to SB 1122, AB 1923, passed on August 28, 2017 states renewable bioenergy generators may not deliver more than 3 MW to the grid at any one time.
 In addition, the amendment requires the 3 major IOUs to collectively procure 250 MW of renewable bioenergy from these 3 categories:

 Category 1: 110 MW from biogas from WWTP, municipal organic waste diversion, food processing, and co-digestion